NotLe0n/hello-x/README.md

 * Chinese

 To add your own Language to this list, edit the [hello.js](hello.js) file.
 If your language uses unicode characters, you need to [escape](https://dencode.com/string/unicode-escape) them before putting them in.

+# Customization
+## Changing theme
+To customize the theme, you'll have to edit the [style.css](style.css) file.
+The :root element holds common colors.
+If you know how to write CSS you may also change other elements to your liking.

+## Adding backgrounds
+1. Add a .jpg file to the [img/backgrounds](img/backgrounds/) directory.
+2. Append the name of the file (without extention) to the `images` array inside `updateBackground()`